earlfogel/UltraRogue/README.md

 There are fewer interruptions when fighting, and fewer messages to distract you.
-If you are much stronger than the monsters around you, this means you can press 'F' and then hold down the space bar and watch them all disappear.
+If you are much stronger than the monsters around you, this means you can press 'F' and then press space until they all disappear.

 When choosing monsters for you, urogue does its best to avoid friendly monsters and monsters that divide when hit.